loading

 'Roseum' is a woody, deciduous, self-clinging climber with heart-shaped leaves and flattened clusters of creamy-white flowers, surrounded by ovate, white bracts that mature to rosy pink as the flowering season progresses.
-Perfect for training against a wall or fence, it’s initially slow-growing but quickly catches up once established.
+Perfect for training against a wall or fence, Hydrangea hydrangeoides are initially slow-growing, but quickly catch up once established.

 How to care for Hydrangea hydrangeoides var. hydrangeoides Roseum: